 This can be hard when you want a cute looking Christmas ornament at the end of it all!
 Only made worse by a tutorial you find on Pinterest where only the mom-made craft makes the photoshoot.

-3 – Do your prep or the tricky parts of the Christmas ornament out of sight of your toddler
+3 – If you have a little one in tow, do the prep or the tricky parts out of sight

-As soon as I start to prep a craft (which doesn’t happen that often since I normally go for stupid simple no-prep ones), one, if not both, of my toddlers wants to get involved.
-(Or is that just my two?!)
+As soon as I start to prep a craft, one, if not both, of my toddlers wants to get involved.

-Getting the bits and bobs done that they’re not going to manage and everything prepped before little hands get involved, makes the whole thing much easier.
+Getting the bits and bobs done that they’re not going to manage and everything prepped before little hands start poking and touching and squeezing or simply running off with, makes the whole thing much easier.

 So these are the ones which require less prep and are more suitable for younger toddlers to get involved with, or for older kids to do independently.

 There are a few salt dough crafts – which are a bit more prep and do require some cleanup, but I’ve yet to meet a small kid who doesn’t love smooshing, squeezing and rolling play dough or salt dough.
 So they make the easy list.
 Plus these crafts normally always come out well and really stand the test of time, just what you want for a DIY Christmas ornament.